Dashboards

 The Provisioning claims option opens a new window with the list of all provisioning claims that are not yet expired.

-This will transfer you to the Provisioning Claims table available in Setup > Operations > Provisioning Claims section where failed provisioning claims can be expired by selecting Expire claim option from the context menu.
-When a claim is expired, the identity for which the claim was created will then be queued for recalculating in RoPE, and a new provisioning job will be created.
+This transfers you to the Provisioning Claims table, also available in the Setup > Operations > Provisioning Claims section, where failed provisioning claims can be expired by selecting Expire claim option from the context menu.

 Items status and refresh rate

 The common status for all the widgets shows the number of processed items for the last hour and the last 24 hours.
-The Calculated Identities widget also shows a status for the last five minutes.
+The Calculated identities widget also shows a status for the last five minutes.

 The data in the widgets refreshes automatically every 15 seconds by default, but you can change the refresh rate individually in the dashboard configuration.
 Go to Setup > Administration > User interface > Dashboards and click Operations Dashboard.
-In the Dashboard definition, find and edit the instances of refreshRate: 15
+In the Dashboard definition, find and edit the instances of refreshRate: 15 that you want to change.

 In the case of failed jobs, the Retry button allows you to retry the specific failed job.